JeSuisPol/ethos/ethos.md

 ### No Contradiction Claim

 - short: `no_contradiction_claim`
-- long: `I will not transact with persons who have not answered all types of claims that contradict their own ethos.
+- long: `I will not transact with persons who are not willing to answer all types of claims that contradict their own ethos.
 (If I can avoid it.)`

 ### Have the Top Virtues Explicit

 - short: `defined_top`
-- long: `I will not transact with persons who have not defined their top values/virtues in their ethos.`
+- long: `I will not transact with persons who are not willing to define their top values/virtues in their ethos.`

 ### Known Identity

 - short: `known_identity`
 - long: `I will not transact with people who do not share their official/legal identity.`

+### Known truth

+- short: `known_truth`
+- long: `I will not transact with people who have used more than three times untruhtful language`

 ### Reciprocal Declarations

 - short: `reciprocal_declarations`